-Living in a city like Pittsburgh means that I'm constantly surrounded with many wonderful options for food, entertainment and culture, but sometimes I just want to unplug, decompress, and breathe some fresh air.
+Living in a city like Pittsburgh means being surrounded with many wonderful options for food, entertainment and culture, but sometimes I want to unplug, decompress, and breathe some fresh air.

 There is nothing more rejuvenating than getting out of the city and into nature.
 Luckily, there are many options for where to explore, as Pittsburgh has more than its fair share of parks and green spaces.
 You don't even have to leave the city limits if you don't want to!